-The American Traffic Safety Services Association believes that the introduction of innovative safety products may contribute to multiple public policy objectives, including improved roadway safety, environmental protections, speed of construction, durability of materials, and congestion relief.
+The American Traffic Safety Services Association believes that the introduction of innovative safety products may contribute to multiple public policy objectives, including improved roadway safety for all road-users, environmental protections, speed of construction, durability of materials, and congestion relief.
 Government policy should encourage the development and timely deployment of innovative products.
-The use of these products may help to reduce the number and severity of crashes and assist public agencies in meeting many of the objectives identified in state Strategic Highway Safety Plans.
+The use of these products may help to reduce the number and severity of crashes, improve worker safety and assist public agencies in meeting many of the objectives identified in their State Strategic Highway Safety Plans.

 Decisions regarding the use of innovative roadway safety infrastructure products and devices on Federal-aid highway projects should be based either on safety considerations or an increase on the "return on investment" for the owner/agency.
 On this basis, project owners (agencies) should be able to establish performance specifications even if there is only one manufacturer that can meet those specifications.
-An agency's performance based specifications should not preclude the development of additional products that can meet the same or higher levels of performance, even if only one product can meet the performance requirements at the time the specifications are adopted.
+An agency's performance based specifications should not preclude the development of additional products that can meet the same or higher levels of performance, even if only one product can meet the performance requirements at the time the specifications are first adopted.